Pennsylvania Texting & Driving Accidents

 According to Distraction.gov, distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
 All distractions endanger the safety of the driver, passengers, and bystanders.
 Cell phone use, eating while driving, and texting are all distractions.
 Adjusting or programming a GPS would certainly be a distraction as well.

-Driving distracted is a serious problem across the country, even in the state of Pennsylvania.
+Driving distracted is a serious problem across the country, even in Pennsylvania.

 Young Adults Are More Likely to Text & Drive